gabferreira1337/benchtool-multiT.P.httpsv/README.md

-# Benchmark Client and Multi-processes and Multitasking HTTP Server
+# Benchmark Client and Multiprocesses and Multithreading HTTP Server

 ##
 Developed a simplified HTTP server and test clients, with the aim of